Introduction: Open Apollo Guidance Computer DSKY

 Step 5: 3D Printing

-Please note that while the Bezel can be printed on pretty much any 3D printer, the real DSKY was 7" wide by almost 8" high so those are the dimensions of our top plate which requires a 3D Printer that can at least print 180mm by 200mm.
+Please note that while the Bezel and Battery Box Lid can be printed on pretty much any 3D printer, the real DSKY was 7" wide by almost 8" high so those are the dimensions of our Top Plate, Mid Ring and Bottom which requires a 3D Printer that can at least print 180mm by 200mm.

 Step 6: Laser Cutting/Engraving